1995parham-teaching/harpocrates/README.md

 [subject.txt](subject.txt) and [more_body.txt](more_body.txt) you can run the program.
 The code writes each grade in a separate line in email text so dont worry.

-## Enter smtp and email address
+## Enter SMTP/Email Address

 After fixing sheets and changing txt files run the program and enter your smtp address and after that your email address and its password.

-Note that if you use gmail you must go to your google account and change *Less secure app access* [here](https://myaccount.google.com/lesssecureapps) by turning on 8Allow less secure apps8.
+Note that if you use gmail you must go to your google account and change *Less secure app access* [here](https://myaccount.google.com/lesssecureapps) by turning on *Allow less secure apps*.
 Otherwise you need to use [application-specific passwords](https://support.google.com/accounts/answer/185833?hl=en).

 ## Installation